katsel/informatica-2016-arduino/README.md

 * Register an account at [IFTTT maker](https://ifttt.com/maker).
 * How to trigger events: Remember the URL ("Make a POST or GET web request to:").
-  This is the URL your Arduino has to call to make a Tweet.
+  Your Arduino has to call this URL to make a Tweet.
-  It needs to be added to the [source code](example10/example10.ino).
+  It needs to be added to the [source code](example10/example10.ino#L40).
-  Make sure to replace "https" with "http", as Arduino doesn't support SSL encryption.
+  Make sure to replace "https" with "http", as Arduino doesn't support SSL encryption out-of-the-box.
 * Go to [https://ifttt.com/twitter](https://ifttt.com/twitter) and click
   "Connect".
   Connect your Twitter account.